Prompting ChatGPT in MNER: Enhanced Multimodal Named Entity Recognition with Auxiliary Refined Knowledge: Introduction

 \section{Introduction}

-As a prominent multimodal task, multimodal named entity recognition (MNER) has recently garnered significant attention\citep{lu2018visual,chen2020can}.
-Daily, users generate copious amounts of unstructured content on social media, consisting primarily of images and text.
+Multimodal named entity recognition (MNER) has recently garnered significant attention \citep{lu2018visual}.
+Users generate copious amounts of unstructured content primarily consisting of images and text on social media.
 The textual component in these posts possesses inherent characteristics associated with social media, including brevity and an informal style of writing.
-The unique characteristics exhibited by these social media texts render traditional named entity recognition (NER) methods\citep{chiu2016named,devlin2018bert} inadequate in effectively addressing them.
-In order to make full use of the multimodal features on social media to improve the performance of NER.
-Numerous previous works attempted to implicitly align images and text using various attention mechanisms\citep{yu2020improving,sun2021rpbert,zhang2021multi,zheng2020object,zhao2022learning}, but this method of $\text{Image+Text}$ paradigm has several significant limitations.
+These unique characteristics pose challenges for traditional named entity recognition (NER) approaches \citep{chiu2016named,devlin2018bert}.
+To leverage the multimodal features and improve the NER performance, numerous previous works have attempted to align images and text implicitly using various attention mechanisms \citep{yu2020improving,sun2021rpbert}, but these $\text{Image-Text (I+T)}$ paradigm methods have several significant limitations.
 Limitation 1.
-The feature distribution of different modal data exhibits variations, which hinders the model to learn aligned representations across diverse modalities.
+The feature distribution of different modalities exhibits variations, which hinders the model to learn aligned representations across diverse modalities.
 Limitation 2.
-The image feature extractors used in these methods (\emph{e.g.} ResNet\citep{he2016deep}, Mask RCNN\citep{he2017mask}) are trained on datasets like ImageNet\citep{deng2009imagenet} and COCO\citep{lin2014microsoft}, where the labels primarily consist of nouns rather than named entities.
+The image feature extractors used in these methods are trained on datasets like ImageNet \citep{deng2009imagenet} and COCO \citep{lin2014microsoft}, where the labels primarily consist of nouns rather than named entities.
 There are obvious deviations between the labels of these datasets and the named entities we aim to recognize.
-Given these limitations, these multimodal fusion methods may not be as effective as some state-of-the-art large language models that solely focus on text.
-Despite recent studies\citep{wang2022cat} try to mitigate the aforementioned issues by using further refining cross-modal attention, it is important to note that training these end-to-end cross-modal Transformer architectures imposes significant demands on computational resources, typically necessitating the use of 8 NVIDIA V100 GPUs.
+Given these limitations, these multimodal fusion methods may not be as effective as state-of-the-art language models that solely focus on text.